iPavelGeorgiev/social-proof-section/README.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size
+- View the optimal layout depending on their device's screen size.

+I don't have access to the premium Figma/Sketch files, so the design is not pixel perfect.

-### Screenshot
+### Screenshots

 <details>
   <summary>Desktop design</summary>